220321-NET/P2-ConnectFour/README.md

 The user wins when they get 4 discs in a row and the scores are added to user profile.

-The user should be able to view rankings showing the highest scores.
+The user should be able to view rankings sorted by high to low scores.

-The user should be able to see the rankings after the game is finished.
+The user should be able to see the updated rankings after the game is finished.

-Leaderboard scores will be based on wins.
+Leaderboard scores will be based on wins and updated at the end of matches.

-The user should be able to share wins on social media platforms (screenshot final board and post to social)
+All needed Data will be persistent in a Database

 ## <b>Stretch Goals</b>